2015–16 Phoenix Suns season

-The 2015–16 NBA season was the Phoenix Suns' 48th season in the NBA.
-It was their first season where the Suns played in the Talking Stick Resort Arena with its new name, having played there since the 1992–93 season, when it used to be called the America West Arena and then later on, the U.S. Airways Center.
+The 2015–16 Phoenix Suns season was the Phoenix Suns' 48th season in the NBA.
+It was their first season where the arena's new name was Talking Stick Resort Arena, having played there since the 1992–93 season, when it used to be called the America West Arena and then later on, the U.S. Airways Center.
+The Suns failed to qualify for the playoffs for the sixth straight season.